makerdao/community/governance/votes/Executive vote - October 2, 2020.md

 date: 2020-10-02T00:00:00.000Z
 address: "0xd2127E16741Bb1Fd275E5E81F170b177698926D1"
 ---
+## [Executive Vote] Raise the PAX-A Debt Ceiling and Reduce the Base Rate - October 2, 2020

 The Governance Facilitator and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system which will enable the community to approve the following alterations to the protocol.

 ### PAX-A Debt Ceiling Increase